 The helicopters are expected to first be deployed on the outskirts of Misrata, which has been the scene of the most protracted and vicious fighting over the past three months.

 Repeat Nato bombing raids have cleared the way for an untrained rebel army to seize most of Misrata.
+However, Gaddafi’s forces remain on the western outskirts of the city, from where they are still shelling rebel positions to the east.

 Nato jets have so far limited their targets to Libyan government armour, radar installations, navy ships and sites they have identified as command and control centres used to direct attacks.